- have a dependent child or secondary student aged younger than 20 years who is not receiving a pension, payment, or benefit such as Youth Allowance

 - you do not have to lodge a tax return

-If you do not tell us about the changes within 14 days, your payment may be affected.
-You may be overpaid benefits and you will probably have to pay the money back.
+If you do not advise of changes as soon as you know, you may be overpaid and you may have to pay the money back.

 If you deliberately do not tell us about changes, you could be charged with fraud, and a recovery fee may be imposed.